Virtual world language learning: Alternative 3D worlds

-Many islands in Second Life have language- or culture-specific communities that offer language learners easy ways to practise a foreign language (Berry 2009).
+Many islands in Second Life have language- or culture-specific communities that offer language learners easy ways to practise a foreign language.
 Second Life is the widest-used 3D world among members of the language teaching community, but there are many alternatives.
 General-purpose virtual environments such as Hangout and browser-based 3D environments such as ExitReality and 3DXplorer offer 3D spaces for social learning, which may also include language learning.
 Google Street View and Google Earth also have a role to play in language learning and teaching.

 Twinity replicates the real life cities of Berlin, Singapore, London and Miami, and offers language learners virtual locations with specific languages being spoken.
 Zon has been created specifically for learners of Chinese.
 English Grid has been developed by education and training professionals as a research platform for delivering English language instruction using opensim.

 OpenSim is employed as free open source standalone software, thus enabling a decentralized configuration of all educators, trainers, and users.
 Scott Provost, Director at the Free Open University, Washington DC, writes: "The advantage of Standalone is that Asset server and Inventory server are local on the same server and well connected to your sim.
 With Grids that is never the case.
 With Grids/Clouds that is never the case.
 On OSGrid with 5,000 regions and hundreds of users scalability problems are unavoidable.
 We plan on proposing 130,000 Standalone mega regions (in US schools) with Extended UPnP Hypergrid services.
 The extended services would include a suitcase or limited assets that would be live on the client".
 Such a standalone sim offers 180,000 prims for building, and can be distributed pre-configured together with a virtual world viewer using a USB storage stick or SD card.
 Pre-configured female and male avatars can also be stored on the stick, or even full-sim builds can be downloaded for targeted audiences without virtual world experience.
 This is favorable for introductory users who want a sandbox on demand and have no clue how to get started.

 There is no shortage of choices of virtual world platforms.
 The following lists describe a variety of different virtual world platforms, their features and their target audiences: